DS 3 Crossback hatchback (2019 - ) review

 How safe is it?

 All versions of the Crossback come with six airbags, an alarm, two Isofix child seat mounting points and a suite of clever safety systems that includes automatic emergency braking, a lane-keeping assistant and speed limit recognition and adaptation.
 The safety roster stays the same until you get all the way up to Ultra Prestige trim, which adds blind spot detection, as well as more sophisticated versions of the automatic braking and lane-keeping systems.
 The La Premiere edition, meanwhile, adds more sophisticated versions of the blind spot detection systems and blind spot monitor, as well as a semi-autonomous system that will allow the car to pretty much drive itself in certain situations.
-The car hasn’t yet been smashed to bits by the experts at Euro NCAP, and it remains to be seen whether it ever will be.
+The car scored four stars when crash-tested by safety organisation Euro NCAP, but when equipped with the safety pack - which all cars come with as standard in the UK - it scored the maximum five stars, which is excellent news for British customers.

 How much equipment do I get?